 PSYC 435 examines human behaviours and mental phenomena that diverge widely from the normal.

-- Unit 1: Abnormal Psychology: An Overview
+- Unit 1: Abnormal Psychology: Overview and Research Approaches

 - Unit 2: Historical and Contemporary Views of Abnormal Behaviour